davidgiven/cpm65/README.md

 more comfortable to use than BEDIT, but is about five times the size, and will only run on systems with a SCREEN driver, as noted above (you can also use the `DEVICES` command to see what devices your system supports).

+DwarfStar is another screen editor.
+It has the same keybindings as WordStar, so those familiar with that will feel right at home.
+For a refresher, see the [documentation](third_party/dwarfstar/ds.txt), which was written in DS itself and is also available within CP/M-65 on the systems that have DS.COM installed.

 ### The Pascal